Robert-Hughes/rjrssync/README.md

 ============

 1. Install the rust build tools: https://www.rust-lang.org/tools/install
-2. Install build tools for cross-compiling (see below)
 2. Run `cargo install rjrssync`

 This will download the latest release of the source code from [crates.io](https://crates.io/crates/rjrssync), build and then install rjrssync.

+## Supporting other platforms

+This default build configuration will not include cross-compiled binaries for other platforms, and so rjrssync will not be able to sync to remote targets that are running different OSes or architectures.
+If you want to enable this feature, then some additional build steps are needed:

+1. Install build tools for cross-compiling (see below)
+2. Run `cargo install --feature embed-all rjrssync`

-As part of the build, rjrssync is also cross-compiled for several other platforms and these are embedded into the final binary.
-You may need to set up your build environment for this to work, for example adding some additional targets to `rustup`.
+As part of this build, rjrssync is also cross-compiled for several other platforms and these are embedded into the final binary.
+You may need to set up your build environment for this to work, for example adding some additional targets to `rustup`:

-## Example (Linux)
+### Example (Linux)

 ```
 sudo apt install mingw-w64